-That said, the spirit of activism is more expansive than simply protesting — students want to make an impact on their community, with 39.8% of them wanting to be community leaders, and 22.3% hoping to influence the political structure.
+That said, the spirit of activism is more expansive than simply participating in protests.
+Students want to make an impact on their community, with 39.8% of them wanting to be community leaders, and 22.3% hoping to influence the political structure.
 Further, the the number of students saying they have a “very good chance” of voting in the upcoming elections is up 9.5% since 2014, with 59.8% of incoming freshmen seeking to vote.

 The community organizer in me sees this data and is simultaneously overcome with both joy and anxiety.
 Joy because students are wanting to get involved, and anxiety because this means student affairs professionals have even more work to do in order to ensure our students are registered to vote.
 The foundation of being politically active begins with that underwhelming flimsy voter registration card.

-On top of that, students are often quite transient, and not always familiar with the registration and voting laws in their new home.
-The good news is that there’s an actual day each year dedicated to registering voters — National Voter Registration Day.
-This year’s NVRD is September 26, 2017.
+Students are often quite transient, and not always familiar with the registration and voting laws in their new home.
+The good news is that there’s an actual day each year dedicated to registering voters — National Voter Registration Day (NVRD).

-- When are the best times of the day to have folks out canvassing (or at tables across campus)?
+When are the best times of the day to have a table posted or have folks out canvassing on campus?

 Aligning yourself with other organizations to help provide election resources and reminders can also help expand your impact.
 For example, if your campus works with TurboVote or Rock the Vote, you can highlight those resources across campus sites and social media accounts leading up to NVRD and Election Day to ensure students have access to all of the information they need.

-Furthermore, as student activism and community engagement continue to grow, voter registration can serve as the foundation for longitudinal programming and education about community officials and issues.
+As student activism and community engagement continue to grow, voter registration can serve as the foundation for long-term programming about community officials and issues.
 Some programs you could start off with are:

 1. On-campus forums with local city council candidates

-Have the SGA host a forum to question local city council or mayoral candidates about issues impacting students, such as affordable housing and access to public transportation.
-This is an opportunity to start building those long-term relationships with local officials, and helping students understand the impact that local government can have.
+Have the SGA host a forum to question local city council or mayoral candidates about issues that impact students, such as affordable housing and access to public transportation.
+This is an opportunity to start building those long-term relationships with local officials while helping students understand the impact that local government can have.

 2. Joint SGA & City Council Meetings

 Once the city councillors have been elected, invite them back to campus for a bi-monthly or semesterly joint SGA and City Council meeting.
-This is an opportunity to select one or two major issues that impact the students that the city can partner with the students to collaborate on.
+This is an opportunity to select one or two major issues that the city and students can collaborate on.

 3. Student Day at the Capitol

-Moving further than just city councils and county commissions, the state legislators make decisions that will impact everything from a student’s health care, to their tuition rates (unless it’s a private school).
-Because of this, connecting students to their legislators, and the decision making processes through a structured day can help them understand the impact they can have beyond just voting.
+The state legislators make decisions that will impact everything from a student’s health care to their tuition rates (unless it’s a private school).
+Because of this, connecting students to their legislators and the decision-making processes through a structured day can help them understand the impact their vote has after election day.